 Meaning

-In the quote “We coin concepts and we use them to analyse and explain nature and society.
-But we seem to forget, midway, that these concepts are our own constructs and start equating them with reality.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that adaptability helps us grow.
+The message behind “We coin concepts and we use them to analyse and explain nature and society.
+But we seem to forget, midway, that these concepts are our own constructs and start equating them with reality.” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.

 Theme